Dick Ponzi: Winemaking

 Ponzi's vision was to create a Burgundy-style wine; however, when he attempted to do so using Burgundian methods of adding whole bunches or stems, the results were disappointing.
 He discovered the problem wasn't in the method, but in how gently the method was applied.

 By the 1980s, Ponzi had developed a winemaking protocol that became widely adopted by other wineries in the region.
 It was a very gentle handling method that used whole berries or whole clusters.
 The must was carried in buckets to the wine press rather than pumped.
 In 1985, he began allowing grapes to soak before fermentation, a technique that became popular in Burgundy and in other New World wine regions in the 1990s.

 In the 1990s, Oregon began gaining prominence as a producer of quality wine, with the state's best Pinot noirs from vineyards such as Beaux Frères, Argyle and Archery Summit displaying influence from Ponzi's winemaking style.

 Family

 Ponzi married Nancy Berry in 1961 in California.

 The entire family was involved in the vineyards and winemaking from the start, with the Ponzi children helping after school and on weekends.
-Once grown, the children pursued other interests: Anna Maria worked in the magazine business on the East Coast before returning to the winery in 1992; Luisa attended Portland State University and prepared for medical school, returning to the family business in 1990 and deciding to learn winemaking.
+Once grown, the children pursued other interests: Michel studied music composition at Dick Grove School of Music before turning his interests to business.
+He returned to the winery in 1986 where he worked as operations director and later as CEO until 2013.
+Anna Maria worked in the magazine business on the East Coast before returning to the winery in 1992.
+She became the director of the Linfield University Center for Wine Education in 2024.
+Luisa attended Portland State University and prepared for medical school, returning to the family business in 1990 and deciding to learn winemaking.
 She went on to train in Burgundy, France, and earn a degree in viticulture and enology.
 In 1993, Dick Ponzi passed the title and duties of Winemaker to her.